gg582/seoulism-intense.vim/README.md

 #### The Principle of "Scene First, Emotion Later" (선경후정, 先景後情)

-In this hierarchy, code is the "Scene"—the functional reality—and is rendered with maximum clarity.
+In this hierarchy, code is the "Scene"--the functional reality--and is rendered with maximum clarity.
 Comments (human annotation) are intentionally receded so that sentiment never competes with structure.

 #### Pine Ink Black